19 Healthier Super Bowl Recipes That Still Taste Indulgent

 Get the recipe from Closet Cooking.

 Eat so much chicken lately, you're surprised you haven't started clucking?
 We got you.
 These sliders use lean ground turkey to deliver that same fiery taste and muscle-building protein to your palate.
-For more ways to score washboard abs, check out these 25 Best Foods for a Toned Body!

 Get the recipe from Cooking For Keeps.